This class was created by Brainscape user Shalini Selva. Visit their profile to learn more about the creator.

 #23.
 Allergic and autoimmune conjunctivitis.
 Vernal conjunctivitis.
 Lymphatic keratoconjunctivitis.
 Degenerations the conjunctiva - pinguecula and pterygium.
 Dry eye syndrome.

-What is allergic conjunctivitis,
+What is allergic conjunctivitis 1,

-What are the types of,
+What are the 6 types of allergic ...,

 1 what is simple allergic conjunc...